Canon G1 X Mark III vs Fujifilm X-T10

 - Better sealing: Is weather sealed to enable shooting in dusty or wet environments.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Reflects 2 years and 4 months of technical progress since the X-T10 launch.

-Advantages of the Fujifilm X-T10:
+Arguments in favor of the Fujifilm X-T10: